kode-git/cryptomator/README.md

 A simple program for encrypt files in sha256.
 The procedure is simple, you can list or encrypt every file start from a /root (instance name) directory and the cryptomator navigates and search every file in every directory linked to /root (/root is included in the navigation and file checking.
 <br>
 # Virtual Environment
 You can use a virtualenv for possible upgrade of the program.
-If I want to use some specific external APIs, I will set them in a source file and download them in the virtual environment to rest external from your operating system.
+If I want to use some specific external APIs, you can set your virtualenv downloading them in the virtual environment to rest external from your operating system.
 <br>
 If you want go inside the virtual environment digit in the Terminal:<br><br>
+<code> virtualenv virtualenv </code><br><br>
-<code>source bin/activate</code>
+<code>source virtualenv/bin/activate</code>
 <br>
 # Requirements
 You need the last version of Python 3.x, if you want to install it:<br><br>